lifecoderua/mpiglet/README.md

 - for regular boxes display `Box Type` and `Box Size` in the console
 - for `mdat` boxes display the box content in the console as a UTF8 string
-- for `mdat` containing image library consumer display the image on the HTML page
+- for `mdat` containing image (starting with `data:image`) library consumer display the image on the HTML page

 # Assumptions
 MPiglet expects valid MPEG-4 Part 12 files only, please be gentle with the little reader.